Sino-German Energy Partnership

 Country: People's Republic of China

-Partners: National Development and Reform Commission of the People’s Republic of China (NDRC) and National Energy Administration of the People’s Republic of China (NEA)
+Partners: National Development and Reform Commission (NDRC), National Energy Administration (NEA)

-Overall term: 2013 to 2014
+Overall term: 2016 to 2018

 Cooperation between the Federal Republic of Germany and the People's Republic of China in the field of energy policy started in 2006.
 In early 2013, the countries agreed to intensify their collaboration on establishing a sustainable energy supply.
 In view of Germany's dependence on energy imports and the three goals of the German energy transition – reducing greenhouse gas emissions, expanding the use of renewable energy, increasing energy efficiency – the German Government, under the leadership of the Federal Ministry for Economic Affairs and Energy (BMWi), has entered into several bilateral energy partnerships.
 In addition to the Sino-German Energy Partnership, further partnerships exist with other major energy-producing and -consuming countries such as India, South Africa, Mexico and Brazil.

 Setting up a secure, affordable and environmentally friendly energy supply is also a clear strategic goal for China.
 In this context, the country is facing enormous challenges.
 As the world's largest consumer of energy, China has significant influence on the future development of the global energy supply, the energy markets and global carbon emissions.
 In-depth dialogue on lessons learned from the energy transition and approaches to expanding the use of renewable energy and increasing energy efficiency is therefore of interest for both Germany and China.

 Germany and China collaborate successfully on liberalising electricity markets, rolling out efficient energy technologies, and increasing the use of renewable energy and integrating it into existing systems.